KnownStormChaser/master-weather-model-list/models/wave_models/global/eu/ecwam.md

 ## Open questions / pending verification
 - **ECMWF's open-data documentation still states 240 h (00/12) and 90 h (06/18) for `stream=wave`.** The live archive serves 360 h and 144 h.
 Believed to be stale pre-50r1 text — the same discrepancy affects the atmospheric `oper` stream.
 To be raised with ECMWF support alongside the queries listed in the [IFS](../../../nwp_models/global/eu/ifs.md#open-questions--pending-verification) and [IFS ENS](../../../ensemble_models/global/eu/ifs-ens.md#open-questions--pending-verification) entries.
-- **Spectral resolution and native grid spacing** for the current operational cycle — **TBD**, not stated in open-data material and not verifiable from the distributed integral parameters.
 - **Current operational altimeter/SAR mission list** for wave assimilation — **TBD**.
 - **Wave analysis cadence** relative to the 12-hour atmospheric assimilation window — **TBD**.
 - **Whether the 999 m bathymetry cap** is a distribution artefact or the model's internal deep-water treatment — worth confirming, since it affects anyone using `wmb` as a depth reference rather than as a model diagnostic.